Mosi oa Tunya Perennial

 September 12, 2026–January 10, 2027

-The exhibition Mosi oa Tunya Perennial, under the theme, Sonic Solidarities: Legacies, Histories and Other Gossips, draws inspiration from global Art Biennales worldwide.
-But aims to reflect what a biennial can be in places like Zambia, Botswana, or Lesotho, and other Southern African nations that have limited formal arts education institutions, museums of contemporary or modern art, let alone entry into current discourse and knowledge production.
-It adopts the idea of perennial movement of animals and people throughout the history of the region and the present day, and asks the question whether:
+The exhibition, Mosi oa Tunya Perennial, under the theme, Sonic Solidarities: Legacies, Histories and Other Gossips, draws inspiration from global art biennales worldwide.
+Though, it aims to reflect what a biennial can be in places like Zambia, Botswana, or Lesotho, and other Southern African nations that have limited formal arts education institutions, museums of contemporary or modern art, let alone entry into current discourse and knowledge production.
+It adopts the idea of perennial movement of animals and people throughout the history of the region and the present day, and asks the question: Can an international exhibition can be structured based on the perennial animal corridors in our geographical region, which defy regulatory boarders and immigration laws?

-Livingstone Office for Contemporary Arts
+Livingstone Office for Contemporary Art